dimon2201/huffman-simple/README.md

 Simple and plain Huffman coding

 # Summary
-This implementation of Huffman coding is used for educational purposes, no optimizations were introduced.
+This implementation of Huffman coding is used for educational purposes, no optimizations were introduced.<br>
 Could be slow but still can be used for some practical projects.

 # License